Canada Summer Jobs - Prepare to apply

 This section is mandatory.
 To be considered eligible, an official representative must attest to the following statements:

-Note: The Attestation is required for the application (submitted on a paper form or online) to be considered complete and eligible for assessment.
-If you are submitting your application online, you must check this box in order to proceed, otherwise the system will not allow you to continue.
-If you are submitting a paper application you must check this box in order for your application to be assessed.
+Note: The Attestation is required for the application (submitted on a PDF form or online) to be considered complete and eligible for assessment.
+If you are submitting your application online, you must check this box to proceed, otherwise the system will not allow you to continue.
+If you are submitting a paper application, you must check this box in order for your application to be assessed.

 Should an application or a project not be compliant with program eligibility criteria and/or the Articles of Agreement, your project may not be funded.